Omar-p/learning-notes/aws/aws.md

 ### Geolocation Routing

-- if no match or no default, it return a no answer.
+- if no match or no default, it returns a no answer.
 - ![r53-geolocation-routing](images/r53-cloudfront/r53-geolocation-routing.png)

 ### Weighted Routing
+- (0-255)

-- it can be used when u're looking for simple form load balancing or when u want tot est new software version.
+- it can be used when you're looking for simple form load balancing or when u want tot est new software version.
 - ![r53-weighted-routing](images/r53-cloudfront/r53-weighted-routing.png)

 ### Geoproximity Routing